xyrp1x/B107-Data-Driven-Strategic-Decision-Making/README.md

 - Edges: hyperlink references from one subreddit to another
 - Type: directed graph

-## Research question
+## Research main question
 Does the Reddit subreddit interaction network follow a scale-free structure similar to a Barabási–Albert graph, and can influential subreddits be identified using centrality measures?

-## Assignment requirements covered
-- Network construction
-- Degree distribution analysis
-- Connected components analysis
-- Path analysis
-- Clustering coefficient and density
-- Centrality analysis
-- Comparison with ER, BA, and WS graphs
-- Open research question

 ## Project structure
 - src/analysis.py — main analysis pipeline
 - data/download_dataset.py — dataset downloader
 - outputs/ — generated results
-- report_template.md — report draft you can adapt
+- report_template.md — report draft
 - requirements.txt — dependencies

 ## How to run